seancorfield/usermanager-example/README.md

 usermanager.main=> (alter-var-root #'system component/start)   ; start the server
 ```

-### Run the tests with:
+### Run the tests

+You can run all the tests via Polylith's `poly` tool:

 ```
-clj -M:test:runner
+clojure -M:poly test :all :dev
 ```

-_There aren't any tests yet but I will create some soon!_
+_Normally you would just use `clojure -M:poly test` to run tests that depend on code that has changed since your last commit._

 ## Stuff I Need To Do